Tattoo Style

 Irezumi Types

-NUKI-BORI – A unique and singular design that stands out on its own, free from any distracting background elements.
+A unique and singular design that stands out on its own, free from any distracting background elements, allowing the intricate details and meaning of the tattoo to be fully appreciated in its purest form.

-GAKU-BORI - A type of tattoo design that incorporates a dynamic background featuring surrounding patterns like rocks, waves, water, wind-bars, clouds, flowers, and other secondary elements.
-This style of tattoo artistry adds depth and complexity to the overall design, creating a visually captivating piece that is rich in symbolism and meaning.
+A tattoo design that features a dynamic background with patterns such as rocks, waves, water, wind bars, clouds, flowers, and other secondary elements.
+This artistry enhances the overall design, adding depth and complexity, resulting in a visually captivating piece filled with symbolism and meaning.

 Mikiri

-Inspired by pine needles, matsuba mikiri uses series of straight lines to create a border.
-It’s rarely seen in modern irezumi.
+Inspired by pine needles, it features a series of straight lines that form its border.
+This style is rarely found in modern Irezumi.

-This sharply defined mikiri has a straight edge that looks like it was sliced with a katana.
+Features a sharply defined mikiri with a straight edge that resembles a clean slice made by a katana.

-Literally “gravel border” In this design, the irezumi’s edge gradually fades out with a series of small dots.
+Literally meaning "gravel border," this design features an edge that gradually fades out with a series of small dots.

 Traditionally, Irezumi is based on a full body concept that is built in sections.